HashNuke/elixir-users/README.md

 This project should help find Elixir meetup groups or provide head count to organize Elixir meetups in newer places.

-Blue markers are users.
+Yellow markers are users.
 Red markers are meetups.

 ### Who... why... what?